xplanthris-zz/SimpleBuckshotRouletteCounter/README.md

 ## Contributing
 Contributions like code changes, documentation, or new features.
 The best way of contributing code to SimpleBuckshotRouletteCounter is to open a pull request.

+## Special Thanks
+- [www.github.com/TheLazyHatGuy](TheLazyHatGuy), for writing the workflow (I blew my head over it), fixing up the readme, and helping me out with GUI design!